weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

 9. Select **Next**.

-10. On the **Review your settings** page, review your settings and if any require correction, select the corresponding **Edit** option to fix the setting.
+10. On the **Review and finish** page, review your settings and if any require correction, select the corresponding **Edit** option to fix the setting.
 When all settings are correct, select **Create label**.